Harshit0803/FloorPlanLocalization/README.md

 ![image](https://github.com/raktimgg/FloorPlanLocalization/assets/139596157/35654757-1905-400e-bc42-7a646b7a448e)

-*Figure 2: Second Floor FloorMap for Ground Truth*
+*Figure 2: Environment 2 FloorMap*

 <a href="#" style="float: right;"> <!-- An anchor tag with a right float style -->